Dan-Q/CapsulePress/README.md

 ## Requirements

-- Ruby 3.x
+- Ruby 3.x (tested most-thoroughly on 3.0.4)
 - OpenSSL (if using Gemini)
-- Superuser access, Authbind or similar (if running Spartan or Gopher on their default ports)
+- Superuser access, Authbind or similar (if running Spartan or Gopher on their default ports, which are in the privileged range)
+- A WordPress instance

 ## Installation